AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-1.md

 *  **Enhanced Magento Scan Tool**.
 Adobe has partnered with [Sanguine Security](https://sansec.io/), a leader in preventing digital skimming, to integrate their database of over 8700 threat signatures into the Magento Security Scan Tool.
 This partnership will enable merchants to get real-time insights into the security status of their site through proactive detection of malware and reduction of false positives.
 Merchants can register for the tool by visiting `https://account.magento.com/scanner`.
 For more information, see the [Secure Your Storefront With the Enhanced Magento Security Scan Tool](https://magento.com/blog/magento-news/secure-your-storefront-enhanced-magento-security-scan-tool) blog post.

-{:.bs-callout-info}
-Starting with the release of {{site.data.var.ee}} 2.3.2, we will assign and publish indexed Common Vulnerabilities and Exposures (CVE) numbers with each security bug reported to us by external parties.
-This allows users to more easily identify unaddressed vulnerabilities in their deployment.
-You can learn more about CVE identifiers at [CVE](https://cve.mitre.org/).
+{{cve-notice}}

 ### Infrastructure improvements

 This release contains enhancements to core quality, which improve the quality of the Framework and these functional areas: Customer Account, Catalog, CMS, OMS, Import/Export, Promotions and Targeting, Cart and Checkout, B2B, and Staging and Preview.

 *  **Site-Wide Analysis Tool integration with Admin**.
-The [tool]({{ site.user_guide_url }}/reports/site-wide-analysis-tool.html) provides system insights and instrumentation for {{ site.data.var.ece }} installations with 24/7 real-time performance monitoring, reports, and self-service recommendations.
+The [tool]({{ site.user_guide_url }}/reports/site-wide-analysis-tool.html) provides system insights and instrumentation for Adobe on cloud infrastructure installations with 24/7 real-time performance monitoring, reports, and self-service recommendations.
 Merchants can use the new Admin [role resource]({{ site.user_guide_url }}/system/permissions-role-resources.html) to securely access their Customer Detail pages through the Admin.
 See the [FAQ](https://support.magento.com/hc/en-us/articles/360048646671) for an overview. <!--- SWAT-807-->

 ### Performance improvements